 - It can display the weather condition through the notification panel.

-- By default, you will get the 5 days forecast right on to the home screen.
+- By default, you will get the 5 days to forecast right onto the home screen.

 - You can set up custom places by clicking the designated button.